2026 maintenance playbook

 Why this checklist exists

-Website maintenance is a risk control system, not a monthly task list.
+Website maintenance is a risk control system your team can audit.

 Most teams say they have maintenance covered.
 Then a plugin update breaks checkout, a form stops sending leads, or performance drops for three months before anyone notices.